Jonquilla Daffodils

 7 W-W

 Limequilla is a superstar jonquil hybrid: floriferous; beautifully formed; fertile ? which is notable for a jonquilla cross.
 Up to five blooms on a stem, ever-changing in color from yellow to greenish ivory, every day's march to maturity is enthralling.
-C
+Often seen on the show bench, by itself or especially in collections.

 7 Y-GYO